Dear Rabbi Ginsburgh,

 The mentality that “we are all human, so we are all one” is the lowest common denominator of humanity.
 Chassidut explains that a person at the beginning of his service of God should identify with all of God’s creatures, even the lowliest insects.
 We were all created to serve God.
 The human being, who has choice, is more liable to sin than an insect, who always performs the will of God.
 Thus, one should actually feel himself on a lower level than every creature in the world.

+There is no chauvinism in the Jewish faith.
 Chassidut explains that a Jew has more potential to exert a negative influence on the world than a non-Jew, due to his expanded spiritual role.
-If the Jew possesses a power that the non-Jew does not, it is not by his own virtue.
-It is simply a gift of God and must be used properly and not, God forbid, abused.
+If the Jew possesses a power that the non-Jew does not, it is not in his own virtue.
+It is simply a Diving gift and must be used properly and not, God forbid, abused.

 The Ba’al Shem Tov taught that there are three stages that lead to true unity.
 These stages are submission, separation and sweetening.